ChrisCrossCrash/depth-section/README.md

 `DepthSection` is the core component of the the library on which all other components are built.
 It has two main responsibilities:

-- Render its `children` on a Three.js canvas with the position and camera offset needed to create a parallax effect when it is scrolled through the viewport.
+- Render its `children` on a Three.js canvas with the camera offset needed to create a parallax effect when it is scrolled through the viewport. **`DepthSection` does not change the position of child elements**.
+It is the responsibility of the child element to adjust its own position in the world space.
 - Render its `htmlOverlay` prop inside of a container which fills 100% of the canvas's height and width.

 `DepthSection`'s `children` are `@react-three/fiber` components.
-They don't contain any fancy animation logic relating to the parallax scrolling effect.
 They are simply 3D elements that appear in the scene.

 Let's see how we can use `DepthSection` to create a new 3D background: